What’s the average CS:GO rank?

 - Know CS:GO slang at a relatively good level

-- Have other in-game settings than the standard ones (crosshair, resolution, Viewmodel)
+- Have other in-game settings than the standard ones (crosshair, aspect ratio, viewmodel)

 - Know some basic grenade lineups

-- Are aware of how much playing in a premade squad gives
+- Know how much playing in a premade squad gives

-However, many of these players treat the game as entertainment, and the skills represented by them are far different from what we can see at the major tournaments.
-Usually, the gameplay itself is far from perfect, and you could spot many fundamental mistakes, but still — most average players don’t consider it a problem.
+However, many of the average players treat the game as entertainment, and the skills represented by them are far different from what we can see at the major tournaments.

 What divides a Gold Nova III player from a pro?